arkoc/git-ops-starter/README.md

 ## What's next

 - We are more than happy to have a debate on Bob's decisions
-- ABC Inc, is planning to duplciate their infrastructure in AWS and Google Cloud
+- ABC, Inc. is planning to duplciate their infrastructure in AWS and Google Cloud